PDF Redaction Framework

 Redaction is generally used when you want to remove personally identifiable or sensitive information from a document to ensure confidentiality and conform to regulations and privacy laws, such as GDPR or HIPAA.
 By using the Redaction component, the original content of a PDF can’t be restored, thereby guaranteeing privacy.

-Redaction is a two-step process.
+Redaction is a two-step process:

 Second, to actually remove the content, the redaction annotations need to be applied.
 In this step, the page content within the region of the redaction annotations is irreversibly removed.

-What this is means is the actual removal of content happens only after redaction annotations are applied to the document.
+The actual removal of content happens only after redaction annotations are applied to the document.
 Before applying them, they can be edited and removed the same as any other annotation.

 Redacting Graphic Objects Shared across Pages